 Corn is eaten by grouse, pheasants, turkeys, quail cardinals, grosbeaks, crows, ravens, jays, doves, do cranes, and other species.
 Unfortunately, corn has two serious problems.
 First, it's a favorite of House Sparrows, starlings, geese, bears, raccoons, and deer.
 Second, corn is the bird food most likely to be contaminated with aflatoxins, which are extremely toxic even at low levels.
-Neve buy corn in plastic bags, never allow it to get wet, never offer it in amounts that can't be consumed marked day during rainy or very humid weather, and be conscientious about raking up old corn.
+Neve buy corn in plastic bags, never allow it to get wet, never offer it in amounts that can't be consumed up a day during rainy or very humid weather, and be conscientious about raking up old corn.
 Never offer corn covered in a red dye.
 Corn should be offered in fairly small amounts at a time on tray feeders.
-Don't offer it in tube feeders that could harbor moisture. distributed, posted, or reproduced in any form by digital or mechanicalinos to your yard means without prior written permission of the publisher.
+Don't offer it in tube feeders that could harbor moisture.